munnep/tf-provider-upload/README.md

 # How to Use:

 1. Prepare your custom provider files in the folder specified by the -providerfolder option.
-The file format should like like the following
+The file format should look like the following
 ```
 terraform-provider-azurerm_3.107.0_darwin_amd64.zip
 terraform-provider-azurerm_3.107.0_linux_amd64.zip